-This post will look at a small web-app implementing essential basics of that functionality, using React and Leaflet at the frontend, Micronaut at the backend, Okta as identity provider, and Heroku for free hosting.
+This post will look at a small web-app with allows to share geolocations between friends, using React and Leaflet at the frontend, Micronaut at the backend, Okta as identity provider, and Heroku for free hosting.

 Features and UI